Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on Schwarzschild

 Furthermore for all $s \in [s^*,s_1]$ we have the bound

 In addition for all $[s_3,s_4] \subset [s^*,s_1]$ we have the bound

 or in other words outgoing null geodesics in this region approximately move along $\Sigma_\tau \cap \{ r \geq R \}$. \end{lem}

-\begin{rem} We conclude that, measured in double null coordinates, outgoing null geodesics in the asymptotically flat region behave essentially like in flat Minkowski space, see~\cite[Section 7]{martin}.
+\begin{rem} We conclude that, measured in double null coordinates, outgoing null geodesics in the asymptotically flat region behave essentially like in flat Minkowski space, see also the discussion in~\cite[Section 7]{martin}.
 Recall however that there is a logarithmic divergence between double null coordinates in Schwarzschild and Minkowski space. \end{rem}

 \begin{proof} Recall that by Lemma~\ref{pr_like_E} we may in particular assume all geodesics in the region $\mathcal{A}_0$ to be outgoing.
 We begin by showing that along $\gamma$ the $p^v$ component remains approximately constant while the $p^u$ component decays in $r$ as $r \rightarrow \infty$.
 By Lemma~\ref{pr_like_E} we have the bound $\frac{1}{2} \leq \frac{p^r(s)}{E} \leq 1$ for $s \in [s^*,s_1]$ or equivalently when $\gamma(s) \in \mathcal{A}_0$.
 Let us express the fraction $\frac{p^r}{E}$ first in $(t,r^*)$-coordinates and then in double null coordinates: